Money clip: Money clip wallet

 A money clip wallet is a clip designed specifically to hold both credit cards and cash.
-The conventional money clip wallets are a credit card holder with either a swivel magnetic clip attached to the back side or a solid clip that is bent 6-fold; bent that way the conventional clip will feature three compartments instead of one.
+The conventional money clip wallets are a credit card holder with either a swivel magnetic clip attached to the back side or a solid clip that is bent 6-fold; the conventional clip will feature three compartments instead of one.
 Money clip wallets are sometimes known as hybrid money clips.